Types of Official Translation

 In the UK, qualified Members of the Chartered Institute of Linguists (CIOL) can ‘certify’ translations and provide a letter of attestation, based on a CIOL template.

-Notarised: A notarised translation means that the translation either a) carries a declaration by the translator that has been signed by the Notary or b) carries a declaration by the Notary concerning the original document and the translation.
-Notarised translations can be for the purpose of making them ‘official’ for overseas use; and for checking and confirming the translator’s identity and accreditation.
-The Notary’s signature cannot endorse the quality of the translation, unless s/he is a qualified linguist and a member of a translation regulatory body such as the CIOL.
+Notarised translation: A notarised translation means that the translation either a) carries a declaration by the translator that has been signed by the Notary or b) carries a declaration by the Notary concerning the original document and the translation.
+Notarised translations can be for the purpose of making them ‘official’ for overseas use; and to confirm the translator’s identity and accreditation.
+The Notary’s signature cannot endorse the quality of the translation, unless they are an accredited translator.

 My notarisation service: I work closely with a local Notary Public, based in Cheshire.
 The Notary attests to my credentials, not the content of the translation.
+Notarisation can be expensive, however I am able to offer very competitive rates.
 Please ask for more details.

 My apostille service:

-I provide translation of documents and can then arrange the notarisation of the document (attesting to my credentials, not the content of the translation).
+I provide translation of documents and can then arrange the notarisation of the document.
 In turn, the notary can arrange for an Apostille stamp.
 Please ask for more details.

-Sworn: In the UK, as a common law country, there is no such thing as a sworn translator.
-However, in civil law countries such as Germany, Italy, France and Spain, sworn translators are accredited by the relevant government authorities, and may produce ‘sworn’ or ‘official’ translations.
-I therefore do not provide a ‘Sworn’ service; please seek advice from the Embassy of the target country.
+Sworn translation: In the UK, as a common law country, there is no such thing as a sworn translator.
+However, in civil law countries such as Germany, Italy, France and Spain, sworn translators are accredited by the relevant government authorities, and may produce ‘sworn’ translations.
+I work alongside other professional translators registered with French courts to provide this service when possible.